Coca-Cola HBC and Genpact Partner to Transform Operations and Drive Future Growth

 Genpact launches service delivery center in Sofia, Bulgaria, expanding its talent pool and leveraging deep domain, process, and digital capabilities to drive transformation for clients

-SOFIA, Bulgaria and NEW YORK, June 22, 2023 /PRNewswire/ -- Coca-Cola HBC (CCH), one of the largest Coca-Cola strategic bottlers, and Genpact (NYSE: G), a global professional services firm focused on delivering outcomes that transform businesses, today announced a partnership to accelerate digital transformation for CCH's finance operations.
+SOFIA, Bulgaria, June 26, 2023 /PRNewswire/ -- Coca-Cola HBC (CCH), one of the largest Coca-Cola strategic bottlers, and Genpact (NYSE: G), a global professional services firm focused on delivering outcomes that transform businesses, today announced a partnership to accelerate digital transformation for CCH's finance operations.

 Leveraging Genpact's deep domain, process, and digital expertise, the partnership aims to accelerate CCH's transformation by driving process standardization and automation to provide impactful customer experiences and empower CCH to leverage data that turn insights into strategic actions.